The page has been translated by Gen AI.

 • After clicking the Add Tag button, enter or select Key, Value values

-4. Summary Check the detailed information and estimated billing amount generated in the panel, and click the Complete button.
+4. Summary Check the detailed information and estimated billing amount generated in the panel, and click the Create button.

-GPU Server Check detailed information
+Check GPU Server detailed information

-1. All Services > Compute > GPU Server Click the menu.
-Go to the GPU Server’s Service Home page.
+1. Click the All Services > Compute > GPU Server menu.
+You will be taken to the Service Home page of GPU Server.

 CategoryDetailed description

-GPU Server statusStatus of GPU Server created by the user
+GPU Server statusStatus of user-created GPU Server

 • Building: Build in progress

-• Networking: Server creation in‑progress process
+• Networking: Server creation networking process

-• Scheduling: Server creation in‑progress process
+• Scheduling: Server creation scheduling process

 • Block_Device_Mapping: Connecting Block Storage during server creation

-• Spawning: State where server creation process is ongoing
+• Spawning: Server creation process is ongoing

-• Active: Usable state
+• Active: Available state

 • Deleting: Server deletion in progress

-• Reboot_Started: Reboot in progress state
+• Reboot_Started: Reboot in progress

 • Error: Error state

-• Migrating: State where server is migrating to another host
+• Migrating: Server migrating to another host

-• Rebooting: Restart in progress
+• Rebooting: Rebooting

-• Rebuilding: State when Rebuild is requested
+• Rebuilding: State during Rebuild request

-• Rebuild_Spawning: State where Rebuild process is ongoing
+• Rebuild_Spawning: Rebuild process is ongoing

-• Resizing: Resize in progress
+• Resizing: Resizing in progress

 • Resize_Finish: Resize completed

-• Shutoff: State when Powering off is completed
+• Shutoff: State when powering off is completed

-Server ControlButton to change server status
+Server controlButtons to change server status

-• Start: Start a stopped server
+• Start: start a stopped server

-• Stop: Stop a running server
+• Stop: stop a running server

-• Restart: Restart a running server
+• Restart: restart a running server

-Dump creationCreate a dump of the current server
+Create dumpGenerate a dump of the current server

 • The dump file is created inside the GPU Server